 Our final piece of machinery is at the other end of town, by the junction of Earcroft Way with Blackburn Road and there’s parking right next to it.
 It’s a vertical steam engine called ‘Nellie’, and she even has her own blue plaque.
 The plaque tells us that she was built by George Rushton, Lodge Bank, Darwen and installed at Sunnybank Mill in Darwen in 1898.
 She was last used in December 1972, and was preserved soon after in March 1978.
-The engine looks in good condition, but could use a new coat of paint.
+The engine looks in good condition and has been re-painted since this picture was taken.
 Next to Nellie is a metal spinning frame, but there’s no interpretation as to exactly what it is and where it came from.

 It’s fantastic to see machines from Darwen’s Victorian past on permanent display in the street.
 Some of them saw service right into modern times, and it’s to be hoped that they will continue to be maintained for future generations to see.
 If you’re interested in more of Darwen’s steam legacy, have a look at this blog post which gives details of Darwen’s pioneering steam tramway by clicking here.

 Sites visited by A. and S. Bowden 2015.
 This page updated 2020.